Skip to main content

 Consultants

-• Professor Paul Sambrook
+• Professor Paul Sambrook – Head of Unit

 Once your referral has been received it will be triaged according to clinical urgency.

-• receive a letter, phone call or text message confirming your appointment time, date and location
+If your referral is accepted, you will receive a letter, phone call or text message confirming your appointment time, date and location once your name reaches the top of the waiting list.

-If the referral is declined, your GP or referring medical practitioner will be notified.
+If the referral is declined, your referring medical practitioner or dental practitioner will be notified.

 Preparing for surgery